Can Schizophrenia Qualify You for Disability Benefits?

 Finally, you cannot be earning too much money.
 The income limits change every year, and vary depending on factors like whether or not you are legally blind, whether you are single or married, and whether you are applying for SSI or SSDI.
 For 2015, most SSDI applicants have an income limit — expressed as “SGA,” or “Substantial Gainful Activity” — of $1,090 per month.
 The 2015 SSI limit is $733, but you can earn more and still qualify because the SSA will not count all of your income.
 You can https://www.youngmarrlaw.com/can-work-receiving-disability-benefits/”>work while receiving disability, as long as your earnings do not exceed the limit.

 A little earlier, we talked about how being severely disabled was one of the key eligibility requirements.
 But how does the SSA decide whether an applicant’s medical condition is severe?

 To make this determination, the SSA’s medical examiners refer to a document called the “Blue Book” or Listing of Impairments.
 In order to be deemed eligible, claimants need to either match or equal the Listing’s description for severe schizophrenia symptoms.
 Many people can’t precisely match the descriptions in the Listing, which tend to be very technical and specific, but are still able to qualify through other means.
-Our disability attorneys can help walk you through the application process.
+Our Philadelphia disability benefits lawyer can help walk you through the application process.